 The performance targets for the NEOs and other executive officers are established annually in connection with the achievement of goals and objectives for the Corporation.
-The key areas of the fiscal 2015 corporate goals and objectives were: i) determining a molecule to focus on and advancing the oncology clinical program; ii) advancing the autoimmune program; iii) building support and structures for partnering; and iv) financial performance, including achieving budgets, financial reporting and financing.
+The key areas of the fiscal 2016 corporate goals and objectives were: i) advancing the Corporation's pan-BETi program; ii) advancing the Corporation's BETi discovery program; and iii) financial performance, including achieving budgets, financial reporting and financing.
 With the exception of the CEO (whose compensation was based solely on achieving corporate objectives), a certain percentage of the NEOs overall compensation related to additional individualized objectives each was expected to achieve during the year.